-THE COVENANT AGREEMENT SIGNED AT THE
+THE COVENANT AGREEMENT

 Dr. W. Franklyn Richardson, Chairman Jacqueline L. Burton, President